 2. Spend a day exploring the nearby islands of Burano (noted for lace making) and Murano (famous for glass blowing).
 Easy to do via the Vaporetto, the water bus of Venice.

-✦ Carnival of Venice – Bucket List #3
+✦ Carnival in Venice – Bucket List #3

 3. Stop for coffee or tea at the Caffe Florian, the oldest café in the world, in operation since 1720, it shimmers with elegance and grace.

-✦ Carnival of Venice – Bucket List #4
+✦ The Carnival of Venice – Bucket List #4

 4. Shop for a genuine Venetian mask as a lasting souvenir of your exquisite mask shops, or better yet, take a mask-making workshop.